Rickard Andersson: Who was Sweden school shooting suspect accused of killing 10

 Andersson was said to be a recluse who had maintained little contact with his family for years before tragedy unfolded at Risbergska School in Orebro

-After massacring 10 people in a depraved rampage at Risbergska School in Orebro, police believe the attacker turned the gun on himself.
+After massacring 10 people at Risbergska School in Orebro, police believe the attacker turned the gun on himself.

 On Tuesday, police received reports of a shooting in Orebro, a city 200km (124 miles) west of Stockholm, at 12:33 local time, before exchanging bullets with the suspect as terrified students scrambled for cover in their classrooms.
 Authorities are yet to officially name the suspected killer but a police source confirmed the name of the suspect to Reuters on Wednesday.

-The gunman changed into green military clothing in a school toilet before he carried out the massacre, carrying three guns and a knife, Aftonbladet reported.
+The gunman changed into green military clothing in a school toilet before he carried out the killings, carrying three guns and a knife, Aftonbladet reported.

 Police continue to investigate the motive of the attack, in a country where school shootings are extremely rare.